cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 ![alt text](images/visualization.png)

-We can refine the threshold that determines where anomalies occures by passing an explicit threshold to *find_anomalies*.
-For example, the following defines a threshold which is equal to *AVG + 8xSTD*:
+We can refine the threshold that determines when anomalies occur.
+For example, here we set the threshold to be *AVG + 8xSTD*:

 ![alt text](images/visualization_2.png)